Wellington Place high quality commercial office development in Leeds

 11-12 Wellington Place progress

-The project consists of two blocks, which are 10 and 11-storeys high respectively, that sit above a shared one-level basement and are joined by a link bridge.
+11 & 12 Wellington Place sits in the heart of Leeds City Centre and consists of two blocks – 10 and 11-storeys high respectively.
+The buildings sit above a shared basement and are joined by a link bridge.

-The two buildings form part of the wider Wellington Place development, one of the most prestigious city centre business quarters in Europe that is helping to regenerate the city’s West End.
+This forms part of the wider Wellington Place development, one of the most prestigious city centre business quarters in Europe and a development that is helping to regenerate the city’s West End.

 The intention of the design was to set new standards for sustainability and energy efficiency.